klahrich/chiefhustler/content/diary/20-doc-jones.md

 Notes from a [Doc Jones interview](https://www.youtube.com/watch?v=RhFo9YK20kA).
 There's much more to the interview than my notes here.
 I believe most if not all of his insights can be applied to investing at large.

-If you don't know who Doc Jones, here's his [website](https://drjonesresourceinvestor.wordpress.com/).
+If you don't know who Doc Jones is, here's his [website](https://drjonesresourceinvestor.wordpress.com/).

 ![docjones-1](/images/docjones-1.png)